S&P/ASX200 Index

 Other Information about ASX200 Index

-Official Indices Symbol - AS 51:IND
+Official Stock Indices Symbol - AS 51:IND

 The 200 component stocks that makes up the ASX200 Index are selected from top Australian companies measured by capitalization.
-This Stock Index has a base up on which the calculated total market capitalization is adjusted relative to this base - the calculation also has a divisor that means that this Stock Index will only reflect a change in movement only when the shares prices move up & not when market capitalization does, hence, this index show the difference in the shares prices rather than the total market capitalization.
+This Stock Index has a base up on which the calculated total market capitalization is adjusted relative to this base - the calculation also has a divisor that means that this Index will only reflect a change in movement only when the shares prices move up & not when market capitalization does, hence, this index show the difference in the shares prices rather than the total market capitalization.
 This is because the base represents the starts value of all shares prices & when this stock index is calculated it tracks the total change in the shares prices.

 Strategy to Trading ASX200 Index

-During Economic Slow-Down & Recession
+During Economic Slow-Down and Recession

 Contracts & Specs